-Dam removal presents a unique set of challenges, and the proper tools can make all the difference.
-So when the Army Corps of Engineers awarded Illinois Constructors Corp. the contract to remove the Hofmann Dam across the Des Plaines River near Riverside, IL, the company relied on specialized tools to complete the project.
+Dam removal presents its own unique set of challenges and the proper tools can make all the difference.
+So when the Army Corp. of Engineers awarded Illinois Constructors Corp. the contract to remove Hofmann Dam across the Des Plaines River near Riverside, IL, the company relied on specialized tools to successfully complete the project.

 Elburn, IL-based Illinois Constructors Corp. has established a reputation for the successful building of roadway, railway and marine projects.
 “We are a small- to mid-size general contractor,” reports Jim Carson, project manager.

 The company traces its roots in the Chicago area back to the mid-1920s.
 This general contractor has the ability to self-perform work with its own skilled union workforce and generally preforms structural and site demolition, excavation and concrete forming and placement.
 “Our company is predominately heavy civil construction – mainly bridges and structural work,” says Carson.
 The company also removes dams and rehabilitates shorelines.